elizabethgarza/Spanish-Diacriticizer/README.md

 **1. To diacriticize a sequence of unidecoded Spanish tokens:**

-- [ ] Go to the terminal and run the following:
+- [ ] Open a new terminal and run the following:

       ~ % cd ~/Desktop
           git clone https://github.com/elizabethgarza/nltk-Spanish-diacriticizer.git